fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 ## Blackhole initial migration

-The merge and indexing parts took place on 8 virtual machines, each having 4 core and 8GB RAM.
+The merge and indexing parts took place on 8 virtual machines, each having 4 cores and 8GB RAM.
 Each machine was running 8 indexing processes reading an offset of a Kafka partition.

 The indexer was shard aware.
 It had a mapping between the index it was writing on, its shards, and the data node they were hosted on.
 This allowed indexing directly on the right data nodes with the lowest possible network latency.
 ![Blackhole sharding](images/image8.svg)